 Are you unsure exactly what computer programming is?
 Do you prefer to learn things hands-on, with real-world feedback?
 Then come along with your daughter to a FREE workshop to find out more!

-A panel discussion, about being or considering becoming a mum whilst working in the music industry.
+Get to know some kick-ass women in the music industry including: Laura Hall (Production Manager and Event Producer) for Love Supreme and Field Day; Victoria Needs (Director of International for Sony Music); Caroline Adcock (Live Engineer).
 MAMI is a collective of creative mamas in music who aim to focus on supporting and empowering each other through shared experience.
 Founded by Bee Adamic and Johanna Bramli on International Women’s Day 2018, MAMIs come together to promote a positive message for the current and next gen of females in music.

 Brighton Digital Women know how to party, and they’re bringing the festival to a close with a celebration of inspirational women.
 As well as feminist cocktails (yes, that is a thing!) and epic female DJs playing music by female artists, you can be uplifted and energised by watching some of the most powerful feminist speeches of the decade, and see one delivered live.